hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - IOS zone-based firewall
-  - A zone must be configured before interfaces can be assigned to the zone.
+  - a zone must be configured before interfaces can be assigned to the zone
-  - An interface can be assigned to only one security zone.
+  - an interface can be assigned to only one security zone
+  - allowing all traffic by default but drop traffic from a different zone by default

 - Simple Network Management Protocol (SNMP)